 - Tennessee coverages that are great to have

 - Lemonade extras that are great to have

 - The cost of car insurance in Tennessee

 Each state has its own requirements and limitations when it comes to car insurance coverage, but don’t sweat it—when you apply with Lemonade, we’ll automatically get you hooked up with coverage based on where you live.

 Just a refresher: A “limit” in regard to your car insurance policy refers to the maximum amount your insurer would pay out on a certain type of claim.

 For example, for bodily injury liability coverage, Tennessee driver’s limits are written like so: $25,000/$50,000.
 These numbers reflect that you carry $25,000 of bodily injury coverage per person, and $50,000 of bodily injury coverage in total (for all of the people injured in a covered accident).
 When selecting your limits, you’ll want to keep your budget and your coverage needs in mind.

-Every state has different rules and regulations pertaining to car insurance.
-In Tennessee, you’re required to carry the coverages we’ll discuss below (although in certain cases you can opt out of coverages if you really don’t want them).
+Every state has different rules and regulations pertaining to auto insurance.
+In Tennessee, you’re required to carry the coverages we’ll discuss in more detail below (although in certain cases you can opt out of coverages if you really don’t want them).

-If you’re a law-abiding driver (and we know you are), you’re required in every state to have at least some liability coverage to be on the road.
+If you’re a law-abiding driver, you’re required in every state to have at least some liability coverage to be on the road.

 Liability insurance is broken down into two parts: bodily injury liability and property damage liability.
 You’ll notice that both parts apply to damage to other people and their vehicles, not to yourself or your own car.